 Key Findings

-- Major Market Restraint: High initial installation costs.
+- Major Market Restraint: High initial installation costs continue to limit PV equipment adoption, especially across cost-sensitive emerging markets.

 Photovoltaic (PV) Equipment Market Trends